haskell-servant/haskell-servant.github.io/posts/2015-07-25-new-javascript-generators.md

 The angular generator even has more options specific to Angular.js, unlike JQuery and Vanilla javascript ones.

+## What JavaScript flavours do we support?

+Now we support different backends:

+- Vanilla JS (using XMLHttpRequest)
+- JQuery (as before)
+- Axios
+- Angular.js (As a simple handler, and as a service)

 ## Simpler interface to deal with more environments